 KJV – above, after, among, at, because of, by (reason of), from (among), in, neither, nor, (out) of, over, since, then, through, whether, with.

-OT:3605 kol (kole); summarized by ‘properly, the whole; hence, all, any or every’
+H3605 kol (kole); summarized by ‘properly, the whole; hence, all, any or every’

-Let’s look at this supplemental approach to Gen 2.3, ‘… he (God) had rested with all his work which God created and made,’ from an additional angle by considering what I call corroborative contexts.
-These are Bible verses elsewhere in this voluminous book that support the idea ‘God rested WITH all His work.’
+Let’s look at this supplemental approach to Gen 2.3, “… he (God) had rested with all his work which God created and made,” from an additional angle by considering what I call corroborative contexts.
+These are Bible verses elsewhere in this voluminous book that support the idea God rested WITH all His work.

-To my knowledge no Biblical translation of Gen 2.3 captures this concept of God doing something with His creation.
+To my knowledge, no Biblical translation of Gen 2.3 captures this concept of God doing something with His creation.

-In this verse which states God is WITH His work, God is gently reminding us that He is still onstage.
+In this verse, which states God is WITH His work, God is gently reminding us that He is still onstage.

 Why God wants Adam and Eve in the Garden with Him

 Talk about a fairytale beginning to rival the royal newlyweds’ romance!
 We have the first 7th day, the Sabbath, with God desiring to be with Adam and Eve in the idyllic setting of the Garden of Eden, to do (laasot) something with (min) this first couple.
-If you were a couple, invited to Buckingham Palace to meet the Queen and the Royal Prince and Princess, wouldn’t you want to know what to do in their presence?
-That’s exactly what God had to do with Adam and Eve–explain to them the basics.Genesis 2.3 reveals the first 7th day, the #Sabbath, with #God desiring to be with #Adam and Eve in the idyllic setting of the Garden of #Eden, to do (laasot) something with (min) this first couple Click To Tweet
+If you were a couple invited to Buckingham Palace to meet the Queen and the Royal Prince and Princess, wouldn’t you want to know what to do in their presence?
+That’s what God had to do with Adam and Eve precisely–explain to them the basics.Genesis 2.3 reveals the first 7th day, the #Sabbath, with #God desiring to be with #Adam and Eve in the idyllic setting of the Garden of #Eden, to do (laasot) something with (min) this first couple Click To Tweet

 God’s role was to work with Adam and Eve, to teach them, to elaborate to them what they were doing there with Him in the first place.
-Since you know the rest of this episode (what happened to Adam and Eve) I will add: To teach how to remain with God in the Garden–what their conduct should be: ‘You shall not eat…’ A commoner invited to the Buckingham Palace Gardens knows there’s an explicit etiquette to be followed.
-That etiquette is described to them in the same fashion that God explains how this new couple was to go about their present lives in His presence.
+Since you know the rest of this episode (what happened with Adam and Eve), I will add: To teach how to remain with God in the Garden–what their conduct should be, “You shall not eat…’”A commoner invited to the Buckingham Palace Gardens knows there’s an explicit etiquette to be followed.
+In the same fashion, God explained the protocol of how this new couple was to go about their present lives in His presence.

-Every individual and couple needs instruction on how to conduct themselves although few receive such instruction, as we’ve discussed in Audit of the Universe in the chapters devoted to Individuals and Families (coming soon).
-Adam and Eve were no different.
-God’s goal was to be with the couple to assist in their preparation for the days and years to come, their lives ahead.
-There was plenty to do for God, He expounded details of not eating from the Tree of Good and Evil and rather partaking of the Tree of Life—He gave them His own instruction manual for this complex creation.
+Every individual and couple needs instruction on how to conduct themselves, although few receive such teaching, as we’ve discussed in Audit of the Universe in the chapters devoted to Individuals and Families.
+With Adam and Eve, it was no different.
+God’s goal was to be with Adam and Eve, the couple, to assist in their preparation for the days and years to come, their lives ahead.
+There was plenty to do for God; He expounded details of partaking of the Tree of Life and not eating from the Tree of Good and Evil—He gave them His instruction manual for this complex creation.